kiki-le-singe/xa-test/README.md

 ## Tips and tricks

  * [mongo-express](https://www.npmjs.org/package/mongo-express): If you use MongoDB, look at this node modules.
 It's an convenient admin interface for MongoDB.
+ * To enjoy livereload don't forget download the chrome plugin.